Ignite-Laboratories/Enigmaneering/enigma1/E1 - Temporal Analysis.md

 _We're in the damn bootloader!_

-A sign appears before you - inviting you along as if you had a choice in the matter -
+A sign appears before you - impatiently inviting you along as if you had a choice in the matter -

     ╔═ MOTD ═════════════════════════════════════════════════════════════════════════════════ ∞/∞/∞ ══╗
     ║                                                                                                 ║